giellalt/lang-myv/myv.md

 * %{ЕØ%} Stem-final archiphoneme тинге

 * %^NoLinkVow  — No linking vowel is used only after consonants for error
+* %^SoftRetain  — The soft sign is not lost when adding -тне

 # MISC
 * +Cmp/Hyph A tag to indicate that a hyphen was used when compounding